RangelBeatriz/movie_recommendation/README.md

 # Movie Recommendation
-Program that generates movie recommendations according to a title provided by the user.
+Program that generates movie recommendations according to a title provided by the user, searching for similar titles.

 ## APIs
 * <a href = "https://tastedive.com/api/">Tastedive</a>